UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 Is the test error comparable with the cross-validation error?

-Do we feel confident that this model would give similar performace when deployed?
+Do we feel confident that this model would give a similar performance when deployed?

 ---